percona/k8sps-docs/docs/kubernetes.md

     percona-server-for-mysql-operator-54c5c87988-xfmlf   1/1     Running   0               7m42s
     ```

-8. Check connectivity to your newly created cluster
+8. Check connectivity to your newly created cluster.
+Run a MySQL client container
+    and connect its console output to your terminal.
+The following command
+    will do this, naming the new Pod `percona-client`:

     ```bash
     $ kubectl run -i --rm --tty percona-client --image=percona:8.0 --restart=Never -- bash -il